noriakis/software/docs/wcGeneSummary/01-basic_usage_of_biotextgraph.md

 In this example showing ERCC genes, the term `DNA repair` is clustered as expected.

-## Producing correlation networks
+## Producing networks

-The next main function is producing correlation networks between words based on the co-occurrence of the words in the text.
+The main function is producing networks between words based on the co-occurrence or correlation of the words in the text.

 ```r